davidlizeng/LinearLeastSquares.jl/docs/lsqjl.rst

 Similar to an affine expression, a sum of squares expression can be evaluated to a numerical value if all variables the sum of squares expression depends on have been populated with values.
-The syntax for doing so is
+For example, the following code prints the value of the sum of squares expression ``reg_least_squares``, assuming ``x`` has been populated with a value:

   .. code-block:: none